The Complexity of Second-order HyperLTL: The Least Fixed Point Fragment of Second-order HyperLTL with Least Fixed Points

+\end{itemize} Thus, $\pi_\vertices$ and $\pi_\edges$ satisfying the above formulas indeed encode a finite transition system~$\tsys$ with a single initial vertex as described above.

+Our next step is to encode trace prefixes of the encoded transition system and then inductively construct the set of all such prefixes, by describing it as the minimal fixed point that contains the trace prefix of the unique path of length one starting at the initial vertex and that is closed under extending any trace prefix by one transition.
+Note that this only requires us to keep track of the last vertex of the path inducing the trace.
+We do so by marking a position of the trace that encodes the vertex as done before.

-\item Consider the formula
+Consider the formula

 which is satisfied if the interpretation~$t$ of $\pi$ has a unique position~$\ell$ at which $\#$ holds and if it has a unique position~$v$ where $\inprop$ holds.
 Furthermore, $v$ must be strictly smaller than $n$, i.e., it is in $V$.
-In this situation, we interpret the $\ap$-projection of $t(0)\cdots t(\ell-1)$ as a trace prefix over $\ap$ and $v$ as a vertex (intuitively, this will be the vertex where the path prefix inducing the trace prefix ends).
+In this situation, we interpret the $\ap$-projection of $t(0)\cdots t(\ell-1)$ as a trace prefix over $\ap$ and $v$ as a vertex (intuitively, this is interpreted as the vertex where the path prefix inducing the trace prefix ends).

 Using this encoding, the formula